yolanmees/Spikster/README.md

 ## Licence

-Spikster is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-See the [LICENSE](./LICENSE) file for details.
+Spikster is open-sourced software licensed under the [MIT License](./LICENSE).

 ## Need support with Spikster?